Browser extensions are practical and valuable tools that an internet surfer can use at times.

 If you wish to find more extension options, simply click on thebutton next to the button.

-Remove from Extensions Tab
+Remove from the Extensions Tab

 - Launch the Google Chrome browser.